Third man factor

-The third man factor or third person syndrome refers to reported situations where a perceived unseen presence, such as a spirit, provides comfort or support during a traumatic experience.
+The third man factor, third man effect, or third person syndrome refers to reported situations where a perceived unseen presence, such as a spirit, provides comfort or support during a traumatic experience.
 It is most commonly experienced by mountain climbers.
 Solo sailors, shipwreck survivors, and polar explorers are also known to have reported the phenomenon.

 History

 Sir Ernest Shackleton, in his 1919 book South, described his belief that an incorporeal companion joined him and his men during the final leg of his 1914–1917 Antarctic expedition, which became stranded in pack ice for more than two years and endured immense hardships in the attempt to reach safety.
 Shackleton wrote, "during that long and racking march of thirty-six hours over the unnamed mountains and glaciers of South Georgia, it seemed to me often that we were four, not three."
 His admission resulted in other survivors of extreme hardship coming forward and sharing similar experiences.

 Who is the third who walks always beside you?